What is debt settlement?

 Should you choose debt settlement or bankruptcy?

 Choosing between debt settlement or bankruptcy can be a challenge for some debtors.
 While both paths have distinct pros and cons, many situations are too complex for a simple answer.
-But for some debtors, the answer is based on how much they owe, how much they make and other factors.
+But for some debtors, the answer is based on how much they owe, their income and other factors.

-Selecting between debt settlement and bankruptcy often comes down to income versus the amount and type of debt owed.
+Choosing between debt settlement and bankruptcy often comes down to how much debt you owe.

 When to choose debt settlement